-Welcome to Glasgow port guide (Greenock cruise terminal)!
+Welcome to Glasgow port guide (Greenock port)!
 Conveniently located on Scotland’s western coast, at the “Tail of the Bank” where the River Clyde expands into the Firth of Clyde, the charming seaside town of Greenock is the main gateway to Glasgow and Edinburgh.
 In this article, read about:

-- 12 best things to do in Glasgow cruise port and best Glasgow shore excursions
+• 12 best things to do in Glasgow (Greenock) port & best shore excursions

 Cruise ships dock at Greenock Ocean Terminal, located in the town of Greenock, approximately 25 miles/40 km (a 40-minute drive) west of Glasgow.
 The port of Greenock (officially Clydeport) is owned and managed by Peel Ports, the United Kingdom’s largest port operator.
 It has two berths and its deepwater quay can accommodate cruise vessels of all sizes.